Svetoslav-Ivanov/React/simple-react-projects/todo-list-extended/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-It contains usage of the following:
+It contains usage of the following:\
-    - React DOM Router
+    - React DOM Router\
-    - React hooks
+    - React hooks\
-    - Lifting the state up
+    - Lifting the state up\
-    - Material UI library for buttons
+    - Material UI library for buttons\
+    - CSS modules\

 ## Available Scripts